- Simvastatin seems to be a very safe medicine. It's unusual to have any side effects.

 What if I take too much?

-Accidentally taking an extra dose of simvastatin is unlikely to harm you.
+Taking an extra dose of simvastatin by accident is unlikely to harm you.

-Talk to your pharmacist or doctor if you're worried or you take more than one extra dose.
+Talk to your pharmacist or doctor if you're worried or if you take more than 1 extra dose.

 Simvastatin seems to be a very safe medicine.
 It's unusual to have side effects.